joaovff/To-Do-List-React-Native/README.md

  4. Push your branch: git push origin my-feature.
  5. Open a pull request.

-License
+## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.